Naptwen/linear-non-linear-optimization-analysis/README.md

 15 April, 2022
 Update
+version 08

-version 08 the datail is in the folder
+The datail is in the folder

 -Probaility algorithm